islonik/VFS/README.md

 *******************************************
 VFS is a shared emulator for a file system.

-Technology stack: Java17, Spring framework, Spring Boot, protobuf, netty
+Technology stack: Java 21, Spring framework, Spring Boot, protobuf, netty

 VFS-client allows you to connect to the server.